Oral History Projects and Interviews

 Bard Graduate Center events include academic lectures, seminars and symposia.
-Topics inlcude modern design history, New York and American material culture, cultural history, conservation and museums, indigenous arts, silver, glass, 18th-and 19th-century French decorative arts, Renaissance and Early Modern material culture, and medieval material culture in China, Europe, and the Islamic world.
+Topics include modern design history, New York and American material culture, cultural history, conservation and museums, indigenous arts, silver, glass, 18th-and 19th-century French decorative arts, Renaissance and Early Modern material culture, Jewish material culture, and medieval material culture in China, Europe, and the Islamic world.

 The Bard Graduate Center Gallery presents research-driven exhibitions curated by the director and curators, faculty members, staff, and curatorial consultants.
 Focus Project exhibitions are curated by faculty members in collaboration with Bard Graduate Center students.
 Exhibitions are accompanied scholarly publications and public programs.